jordantannen/jordantannen/README.md

 I am a web developer for M.C.
 Dean at Google and a MSCS student at Georgia Tech specializing in computing systems.
 Previously, I worked in politics, political campaigns, and media strategy.

 - 🛠️ Building Godot games and MEAN + Tailwind apps
-- 📚 Taking coursework in computer networks
+- 📚 Taking coursework in operating systems

 <!--